NESCent/popgenInfo/DEVELOPER.md

 Table of Contents
 =======

-The following topics are available.
+The following topics are covered.
+These will generally be short introductions utilizing examples from R packages currently available for population genetics with links to longer discussions on specific subjects.

 If you want to see a topic that is not covered, [contribute](CONTRIBUTING.html) or
 [submit an issue](https://github.com/NESCent/popgenInfo/issues).